Sun Wen (footballer): Honors and awards

-A strong striker with great skills and passing abilities, Sun won both the Golden Boot (which she shared with Sissi, of Brazil) and the Golden Ball for the 1999 Women's World Cup, and became the first woman to be nominated for the Asian Football Confederation player of the year award.
+Sun won both the Golden Boot (which she shared with Sissi, of Brazil) and the Golden Ball for the 1999 Women's World Cup, and became the first woman to be nominated for the Asian Football Confederation player of the year award.

 In 2002, she received the FIFA Internet Award in the FIFA Female Player of the Century voting.
 While the overall award was won by American Michelle Akers, Sun received the most internet votes on the FIFA-website.